Poppin' Smoke

 The views on the way up were spectacular, and it was amazing to stand on the iconic mountain that we had seen in so many pictures!

 We reached the summit at about 1100.
-At the top of Mount Fuji, there is a beautiful shrine, a small ramen shop, and restroom facilities.
+At the top of Mount Fuji are a beautiful shrine, a small ramen shop, and restroom facilities.

 The shrine on the summit of Mount Fuji